 New Zealand has earned its reputation as the marine mammal capital of the world because of its profusion of marine mammals.
 The Department of Conservation is responsible for the protection, conservation and management of all marine mammals.

 To understand more about marine mammals in our waters we need more information about them.
 This is where you can help by reporting sightings.

 Get a good look, be observant, especially of the tail, fins and head.
 Make lots of notes, draw pictures if need be; photos and video footage are very useful.

-You can also download the marine mammal sighting form (PDF, 416K) or (Word, 4,300K - note this is a large file).
+You can also download the marine mammal sighting form (PDF, 416K) or (Word, 4,300K).
 These forms include images of marine mammals to help with species identification.

 Call DOC HOT (0800 362 468) immediately if you see